aishitdharwal/data-science-show-demo/demo-session1/README.md

     As an example, let's say we create a database `groceries` by running the above command.
 We then define tasks in the `config.yaml` file.
 Task in this case are simply a list to tables we would like to create in our database and path to CSV files for each table.
 Look at the `config_template.yaml` for more details on how to structure each tasks.

-    Finally, we can run the following line by providing a task name as an argument.
+    Finally, we can run the following line by providing a database and task name as an argument.

-            ``` python src/tools/upload_data_V2.py -t "csv-to-database" ```
+            ``` python src/tools/upload_data_V2.py -db_name 'groceries' -t "csv-to-database" ```

 ___